skai111/db48x/doc/3-Types.md

 limited only by available memory, enabling for example the exact computation of `100!` and making it possible to address problems that require exact integer computations, like exploring the Syracuse conjecture.

+## Fractions

+Fractions represent a ratio between two integers, like `2/3`.
+They represent values in the mathematical set known as ℚ. In DB48X, fractions are first-class objects, allowing exact and relatively inexpensive operations in many common cases.

 ## Decimal numbers